-Due to the COVID-19 pandemic, the Company suspended the Parral drill programs in early 2020 and resumed drilling in March 2021, completing 80 holes totaling 18,245 m, with a total cost of \$2.6 million targeting various areas of the Colorada vein.
+Due to the COVID-19 pandemic, the Company suspended the Parral drill programs in early 2020 and resumed drilling in March 2021, completing 80 holes totalling 18,245 m, with a total cost of \$2.6 million targeting various areas of the Colorada vein in 2021.
+During 2022, the Company drilled 49 holes totalling 12,355 metres with a cost of \$2.1 million targeting various areas of the Veta Colorada and San Patricio veins.
 Drilling confirmed expectations in a number of areas, intersecting significant mineralization with meaningful vein widths.

-The current resource estimate consists of an indicated mineral resource of 433,000 tonnes grading 271 gpt silver for an estimated 3.8 million silver ounces and an inferred mineral resource of 3,160,000 tonnes grading 324 gpt silver and 0.21 gpt gold for an estimated 33.0 million silver ounces and 21,800 gold ounces.
-The 2021 drill results are not included as part the current mineral resource estimate.
+The current resource estimate consists of an indicated mineral resource of 433,000 tonnes grading 271 gpt silver for an estimated 3.8 million silver ounces and an inferred mineral resource of 3,180,000 tonnes grading 322 gpt silver and 0.21 gpt gold for an estimated 321.9 million silver ounces and 21,700 gold ounces.
+The 2021 and 2022 drill results are not included as part the current mineral resource estimate.